 You know, Rio & Learn might be a school based in Rio de Janeiro, but that doesn’t mean we cannot appreciate the whole country.
 Yes, yes, I know.
-São Paulo is a bit of a controversial subject among us cariocas, just like Rio is a touchy topic for paulistas too.
+São Paulo is a bit of a controversial subject amongst us cariocas, just like Rio is a touchy topic for paulistas too.
 But we can put that rivalry aside to talk about our neighbor’s history.
 And how would you like to know some fun things to do in São Paulo as well?
-Check it out!
+Check this out!

 Origin and History

-São Paulo’s history starts in the beginning of the 16th century.
+São Paulo’s history starts at the beginning of the 16th century.
 One of the very first villages to be founded in the state was Santo André da Borda do Campo.
 That village, however, was constantly under the threat of indigenous people of the region.

 Around the same time, a group of Jesuit priests from the Society of Jesus climbed the Serra do Mar and arrived at the Piratininga plateau.
 There they felt at home.
 The fresh and tempered air reminded them of Spain.
 They had plenty of fertile land and two rivers crossed the plateau.
 The location was simply perfect.
-And that’s where the city of São Paulo began to take its shape.
+And so that’s where the city of São Paulo began to take its shape.

-The official celebratory date of the founding of the São Paulo is January 25th of 1554.
+The official celebratory date of the founding of São Paulo is January 25th 1554.
 That was when the first mass was held at a school built by the Jesuits.
 In 1560, the village was granted its first rights as a town.
-However, being so distant from the coast and isolated in terms of trade routes, the town was disregarded for decades.
+However, being so far from the coast and isolated in terms of trade routes, the town was disregarded for decades.
 Yet in 1681 it was recognized as an important part of the Captaincy of São Paulo and in 1711 the town was promoted to the category of city.